geoffviola/undefined_behavior_study/README.md

 There is only one case of each type.
 It's expected that slightly different implementations of the same types of undefined behavior may yield different results.
 Multiple runs were not performed consistently for statistical purposes.

+There were a few other static analyzers, but they didn't seem appropriate for these problems.
 I tried OCLint version 0.13.1, but it didn't provide any additional insights besides compiler warnings in regards to undefined behavior.
 It did warn about short variable names.
+I also tried cppclean 0.12.
+It wasn't able to identify undefined behavior issues.
+It was able to find static data, which is in the stack overflow code by design.

 ## Analysis
 When in debug mode, MSVC halted on the most undefined behavior.
 Clang and GCC both benefited with the additional "-Wall" flag to catch undefined behavior as warnings.
 No extra flags made MSVC catch more undefined behavior.